top of page

 Woman in a cozy sweater journaling by a window, holding a pen, then meditating with eyes closed.
 Mug and plant on the wooden table.

+There was a year when my routine was perfect, and my stress was not.
+My skin looked worse anyway.
 Chronic stress triggers the release of cortisol.
 Research in the Journal of Investigative Dermatology suggests that prolonged high cortisol levels can interfere with collagen production and slow down the skin's natural wound-healing process:

 • Breaks down collagen